RJBraith/winedataproject/README.md

 I learned how to select data from very large datasets using slices and groupby

-There were some issues with my installation that surfaced during this project, namely, python ran out of ram since I was using the 32-bit version of python unknowingly, so I had to reinstall is using the 64-bit version.
+There were some issues with my installation that surfaced during this project, namely, python ran out of ram since I was using the 32-bit version of python unknowingly, so I had to reinstall it using the 64-bit version.